its-davidli/BachelorthesisShapeOptimization/Journal.md

 - Behavior of derivatives of DG Elements, see 2nd point 10th october
 - Behavior of defect location? (see last point in Saturday, 11th October 2025)
 - Spikes at the 3D Boundary
+- How to shape optimize for only a local objective

 ## Log book